List of North American countries by area

 Below is a list of countries and dependencies in North America by area.
-The region includes Canada, the Caribbean, Saint Pierre and Miquelon, Central America, Greenland, Mexico, and the United States.
+The region includes Canada, the Caribbean, Saint Pierre and Miquelon, Central America, Mexico, and the United States.
 Canada is the largest country in North America and the Western Hemisphere.
 Saint Kitts and Nevis is the smallest country in North America overall, while El Salvador is the smallest country on the mainland.
-Greenland is a dependent territory of Denmark, but would be the third-largest country in the continent.
+Greenland is a dependent territory of Denmark.